meeber/titor/README.md

 If you'd like to unit test other source files, create additional test files in `test/`.
 These tests will only be run when testing your source; not when testing builds or bundles.
 However, these tests will be considered when calculating test coverage.

-## Scripts
+## Build

-- `npm run build`:
+`npm run build`

+The build script does the following (based on `.titorrc` options):

 1. Optionally run all of your tests against `src/`
 1. Optionally lint `src/` and `test/`
 1. Optionally calculate test coverage of `src/`
-    1. Create `current` and `legacy` builds based on `src/`
+1. Create `current` and `legacy` builds from `src/`
 1. Optionally run your **package export tests** against the best build for your version of Node
 1. Optionally create browser bundles for each build and each build's tests

+## Other Scripts

 - `npm run bundle`:
     1. Create browser bundles for each build and each build's tests